ForNeVeR/SvnUtils/README.md

 Switches the working copy to another branch.

-    Resolve-Svn -TortoiseProc 'TortoiseProc.exe'
+    Resolve-Svn

-Show the conflict resolve dialog for the current directory.
+Show the TortoiseSvn conflict resolve dialog for the current directory.

     Close-Branch `
         -Root <"Root" from config> `